yonatan-levin/retry/README.md

 ### Handling Different Content Types

-retry can handle HTML, JSON, and other content types.
+HoneyGraber can handle HTML, JSON, and other content types.
 It automatically detects the content type from the Content-Type header:

 ```python
 # HTML content